ava/use-http/README.md

   )
 }
 ```
-or you can use one of the nice helper hooks
+Or you can use one of the nice helper hooks.
+All of them accept the second `options` parameter.

 ```jsx
 import { useGet, usePost, usePatch, useDelete } from 'use-http'